tahoe-lafs/zfec/zfec/README.rst

 that case.
 Note also that you also need to do integrity checking (such as with sha256sum) on the blocks that result from the erasure coding in *addition* to doing it on the file contents!
-(There are two different subtle failure modes—see "more than one file can match an immutable file cap" on the `Hack Tahoe-LAFS!`_ Hall of Fame.)
+(There are two different subtle failure modes -- see "more than one file can match an immutable file cap" on the `Hack Tahoe-LAFS!`_ Hall of Fame.)

 The `Tahoe-LAFS`_ project uses zfec as part of a complete distributed